-As of September 30, 2002
+eptember 30, 2002

 (Dollars in millions)

-Cash and cash equivalents \$ -
+Borrowings under our senior credit facility (1) Capitalized leases Jenior secured notes, net of discount \$

 Debt and obligations (including current installments):

-Borrowings under our senior credit facility (1) \$ 77.7
+Borrowings under our senior credit facility $^{(1)}$ \$ 77.7

 Capitalized leases 12.4

 Senior secured notes, net of discount 198.5

 Senior subordinated notes, net of discount (2) 42.5

 Total debt 331.1

 Member's equity 31.4

 Total capitalization \$ 362.5

-- (1) Our senior credit facility consists of a five-year senior secured credit facility in an aggregate principal amount not to exceed \$150.0 million.
+Our senior credit facility consists of a five-year senior secured credit facility in an aggregate principal amount not to exceed \$150.0 million.
 Subject to compliance with customary conditions precedent and to the extent of availability under a collateral borrowing base, revolving loans and swing line loans are available at any time prior to the final maturity of the senior credit facility.
-See "Description of Senior Credit Facility." - (2) Concurrently with the closing of the old note offering, we offered \$53.0 million of senior subordinated notes due 2013 and limited liability company interests for net cash proceeds of \$50.0 million.
+See "Description of Senior Credit Facility."

+(2) Concurrently with the closing of the old note offering, we offered \$53.0 million of senior subordinated notes due 2013 and limited liability company interests for net cash proceeds of \$50.0 million.
 This includes notes having an accreted value of \$7.2 million and a corresponding pro rata share of limited liability company interests that were purchased by BRS.
 In addition, H&E Equipment Services paid BRS \$7.2 million on account of \$7.2 million of currently outstanding obligations payable to BRS and its affiliates in connection with the recapitalizations of H&E and ICM.
 The total principal amount of notes being issued was \$53.0 million.
 The \$42.4 million represents the amount of notes offered allocated to debt for accounting purposes.
 The remaining allocation of \$7.6 million represents the estimated fair value of the ownership interests in H&E Holdings issued in conjunction with the Securities offered.
 See "The Transaction-The Combination" and "Description of Senior Subordinated Notes."